Myrtle Beach, South Carolina: Climate

 Myrtle Beach has mostly mild winters of short duration: Average daytime highs range from 57 to 61 °F and nighttime lows are in the 36 to 38 °F from December through February.
-Winter temperatures vary more than summer temperatures in Myrtle Beach: Some winters can see several cold days with highs only in the upper 40s F (7–9 °C), while other winter days can see highs in the upper 60s and low 70s F (19–23 °C).
+Winter temperatures vary more than summer temperatures in Myrtle Beach: Some winters can see several cold days with highs only in the upper 40s °F (7–9 °C), while other winter days can see highs in the upper 60s and low 70s °F (19–23 °C).
 Myrtle Beach averages 33 days annually with frost, though in some years less than 15 days will see frost.
 Snowfall is very rare in Myrtle Beach; however, at least a trace of snow falls a few times each decade.
 In February 2010, a rare 2.8 in of snow fell in Myrtle Beach.
-The spring (March, April and May) and fall (September, October and November) months are normally mild and sunny in Myrtle Beach, with high temperatures in the 60s and 70s.
+The spring (March, April and May) and fall (September, October and November) months are normally mild and sunny in Myrtle Beach, with high temperatures in the 60s and 70s Fahrenheit (16 to 25 C).
 The beach season in Myrtle Beach normally runs from late April through late October.
-Sea surface temperatures are often in the lower 80's (26–28 °C) off South Carolina in summer and early fall.
+Sea surface temperatures are often in the lower 80's °F (26–28 °C) off South Carolina in summer and early fall.

 The temperature range measured in Myrtle Beach has historically ranged from a record high of 104 F on June 26, 1952, and August 5, 1954, to the record winter cold of 9 F on February 18, 1958.
 In spite of the mild winter averages, ice days have been recorded, albeit rarely.
 The coldest daily maximum was 25 F on January 11, 1962, whereas the normal year between 1991 and 2020 had the coldest maximum average of 37 F. Overnight lows can be extremely hot and muggy, although the record warm low of 88 F on July 12, 1942, is some way above the means of 81 F for the warmest annual minimum.